kanaria69/Mainecoco/README.md

-## What do you call a fashionable lawn statue with an excellent sense of rhythmn?
-A metro-gnome
+## How can you tell a vampire has a cold?
+They start coffin.